Principal Investigator

 CV

 I’ve always been fascinated by the complex interactions between animals and their environment.
 As a grad student, I studied pheromone signaling in S. cerevisiae and then discovered the wonderful C. elegans system as a postdoc in Cori Bargmann's lab then at UCSF.
 My lab continues to use C. elegans as the primary experimental organism, although we have also started some work in the vertebrate nervous system.
 A PI's ‘job’ is constantly unpredictable and always interesting, and it is great fun to be able to interact with and learn from so many smart, interesting, and interested lab members and peers.
-I love to travel (the more remote the better), am a bookaholic and a movie buff, and am trying to teach myself to play the drums.
+I love to travel (the more remote the better), am a bookaholic and a movie buff, and am actively searching for a hobby that I can stick with.

 Research Associates